 Greene had a friend named Henry who suggested that he pursue acting, considering he was already a natural performer from his music days.
 Greene began doing background work until he saw Larenz Tate up close and personal.
-Tate's acting had inspired him to take acting more seriously so he began auditioning and booking student films, short films, feature films and national television shows.
+Tate's acting had inspired him to take acting more seriously so he began auditioning and booking roles in student films, short films, feature films and national television shows.
 Lester has studied with the likes of Alec Baldwin (Southampton Theatre), Peter Miner (Terry Schreiber Studios), Matt Newton and Mary Boyer.

 Lester Greene's second act is now in full swing having already worked with Rza, 50 Cent, Vanzil & Victor Burke and Omari Hardwick.
 Greene won best actor for his role in Driving Force at the Atlantic City Cinefest Film Festival, and he won the Actors' Showdown Monologue Competition at the Las Vegas Black Film Festival.
 He acted in the sequel female boxing film Lola 2 produced by Antoine Allen/Monica Floyd starring Taja V. Simpson, Claressa Shields, Roy Jones Jr. and Tamala Jones.
 He worked on another movie with Monica Floyd starring Essence Atkins, Tony Rock and Torrei Hart called A Screenshot to Santa.